 But it turns out this isn’t true.

 So it’s no wonder that glyphosate causes many different problems for humans.
-“Glyphosate is a profound Zonulin stimulator,” Dr. Zach Bush, M.D., explains.
+“Glyphosate is a profound Zonulin stimulator,” Zach Bush, M.D., explains.
 Another word you may not be familiar with, Zonulin is an important protein, which helps with intestinal permeability.

 If your body makes too much Zonulin you end up with an ongoing leaky gut.
 Zonulin is produced systemically, opening up protective barrier systems all around the body.
-Leaky barriers can be at the root of many chronic diseases, including general inflammation and autoimmune disorders, Alzheimer’s, chronic kidney disease, heart disease, allergies, and cancer.
+Leaky barriers are at the root of many chronic diseases, including general inflammation and autoimmune disorders, Alzheimer’s, chronic kidney disease, heart disease, allergies, and cancer.

-Glyphosate disrupts and destroys crucial elements of our own microbiome, even at levels deemed by authorities as safe.
+Glyphosate disrupts and destroys crucial elements of our own microbiome.
+Even at levels deemed by authorities as safe!

 Studies show that glyphosate targets beneficial bacteria leaving pathogenic bacteria free to flourish and dominate in our bodies.
 This is the opposite of what we want: We humans depend on beneficial bacteria to help us regulate our immune systems, digest our food, synthesize vitamins (including biotin, folate, vitamin K, and B12).